jeslynzhou/Pawllywood/README.md

 ### Core Features

 1. In-app library for pet-specific care guides

+   The library provides instant pet-specific care guides, from diet, training, to grooming and exercise.
+Users can access the in-app library whenever they want, wherever they are (Just make sure to have a strong internet connection!)

-2. Forum for engaging in discussion, asking questions, and sharing thoughts and experiences through writing posts and pictures
+3. Forum for engaging in discussion, asking questions, and sharing thoughts and experiences through writing posts and pictures

+   In addition to the library, our forum offers essential support for users’ pet care needs.
+The forum helps users to connect with fellow pet owners who share real-life experiences.
+Users can engage in discussions, ask questions, share thoughts and experiences through posts and pictures, and enjoy lively chats with like-minded individuals who share their interests.

-3. Authentication for user accounts
+5. Authentication for user accounts

+   The profile feature will help to manage user accounts and handle the authentication; users can create a new account, log in and log out.

 ### Bonus Features